mend3/workspace/extalia/app/README.md

-# Extalia Server Website
+# Extalia Tools Hub

-This is the official website for the Extalia Interlude Server, featuring a news system, item set generator, and server information.
+This is the official tools hub for the Extalia Server, featuring a news system, item set generator, and server information.

 ## Features